 Dr. Malesela John Lamola, University of Johannesburg, ZA, email@example.com

 Dr. Helen Lauer, University of Dar es Salaam, TZ, firstname.lastname@example.org

 Dr. Joan Leach, University of Queensland, AU, email@example.com

-Dr. Clarissa Ai Ling Lee, National University of Malaysia, MY, firstname.lastname@example.org
+Dr. Clarissa Ai Ling Lee, University of Malaya, MY, firstname.lastname@example.org

 Yong Seung Lee, Sogang University, KR, email@example.com